v3-debug/minimal-mistakes/_posts/2017-10-07-vulnhub-zico2.markdown

            Raw packets sent: 1198 (55.288KB) | Rcvd: 1188 (50.012KB)
 ```

 Port 20,80 and 111 open - time to enumerate them.
 With multiple ports available, I usually aim for the webserver first.
 There are many tools to ease this process such as [Nikto](http://sectools.org/tool/nikto/), [Dirb](https://tools.kali.org/web-applications/dirb)/[Dirbuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project), nmap scripts, [OWASP-ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project), [wpscan](https://wpscan.org/) and the list goes on.
 Nikto, wpscan are common web vulnerability scanners, Dirb & Dirbuster directory bruteforcers.
-This sort of active scanning takes up a lot of time and therefore it is important to que the scans in right order to save as much time as possible.
+This sort of active scanning takes up a lot of time and therefore it is important to queue the scans in right order to save as much time as possible.
 I proceed to run `dirb` while I manually browse the webpage for clues.

 Webpage: